davidomil/yumbootstrap/KNOWN_ISSUES.md

 ### Red Hat Enterprise Linux 4

-This release was maintained with `up2date` and Yum was yet to come.
-To enable installation with yumbootstrap, you need to prepare Yum metadata.
+This release was maintained with `up2date` and dnf was yet to come.
+To enable installation with yumbootstrap, you need to prepare dnf metadata.
 After this, installation should go just fine.

 CentOS just works on this matter, though.
 CentOS 4